fdominguezm/PersonalWebsite/content/_index.md

 background = "#007396"
 foreground = "#fff"
 content = """
 After six years, I graduated as a Software Engineer at Itba.
 I felt so much happiness and accomplishment.
 It was my main goal for the last few years and I finally achieved it.
-The biggest lessons that I take from this is to never give up and that consistency is key to achieving your goals.
+The biggest lessons that I take from this are to never give up and that consistency is key to achieving your goals.
 """

 [[extra.timeline]]